 Construction of a new I-75 interchange at NW 49th Street to improve mobility, and address projected increases in freight traffic and regional economic development.
-The project also includes extending NW 49th Street from NW 44th Avenue to NW 35th Avenue, pedestrian accommodations and lighting.
+The project also includes extending NW 49th Street from NW 44th Avenue to NW 35th Avenue.